SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Keep in mind that it's a popular spot and there is often a line, but the wait is SO worth it.
 600 Guerrero St.

-4. Dandelion Chocolate: Another fun place for sweet treats is Dandelion Chocolate.
+Another fun place for sweet treats is Dandelion Chocolate.
 This place is a chocolate lovers dream with hot chocolate, pastries, and several types of chocolates for sale.
+Their café is at 740 Valencia St.

 You can also watch them make chocolate.
 Their production facility is behind glass and you can often see the chocolate makers in action.
-740 Valencia St.
+Their factory is in the Mission District at 2600 16th Street.

 The first is the Woman's Building at 3543 18th St (pictured above).
 This building is covered in wonderful art.